dakotahp/giftwrap/README.md

 `node application`

+You can access the web interface by running `./open` or going to [http://localhost:4000/](http://localhost:4000/).

 By default, the `./process` folder is what is watched for new video files.
 You can move video files there and they will be automatically processed and output into the `./output` directory as H.264 MP4s.

 For seamless autonomy, read below how to automatically get video files from your torrent client to the process folder.